miccol/YARP-Behavior-Trees/README.md

 2) Implement the method `BT::ReturnStatus Tick()` with the code you want to execute to check the condition.
 Return `BT::SUCCESS` or `BT::FAILURE` accordingly.
 See the file `src/example.cpp` for an example.

+### Set up an Behavior Tree's action in YARP
+The file templates/yarp_bt_action_template.cpp is a template on how the your YARP BT action should look like, it performs and action (it is an action n in the Behavior Tree).
+Your action is the Server and does stuff.
+The Behavior Tree is the Client and tells to all the Server which ones have to start (TICK) and which have to stop (HALT).

+in your module you should implement two functions: bool Exec() and void Halt()

+In the function bool Exec() you must write the code to be executed when the module needs to be run.
+The function it must return true if the execution of the action has succeeded and false if it has failed.
+To allow preemption to your action, it is preferable to check whenever possible if the action has been halted checking the function is_halted().

+For example:

+    bool Exec()
+    {
+        if (!is_halted())
+        {
+            std::cout << "Doing Something" << std::endl;
+        }
+        return true;
+    }

+In the function Halt() you must write the code to be executed when the module need to be stopped (e.g. when stopping a walking module we would like to have to robot stop in a home position).
+For Example:

+    void Halt()
+    {
+            std::cout << "Halting the Action" << std::endl;
+    }

+Then set a name for your module.
+The name has the be unique.
+It will be used bt the behavior tree to recognize it.
+For example if you created a class called MyBTModule

+     MyBTModule* action_module = new MyBTModule("/your_bt_action_name");

+The file src/walking_module.cpp gives an example of a BT action node in YARP.

+### Set up an Behavior Tree's condition in YARP
+The procedure is similar to the one for the action node, with the only difference that you don't need to implement the function Halt().

+The file templates/yarp_bt_condition_template.cpp gives an example of a BT conditon node in YARP.

+### Test your YARP Action or Condition

+You can also test if your YARP Module (Action or Condition) works properly without running the BT.

+in one terminal run your module:

+     cd build
+     ./your_module

+and in another terminal run the progrem "test_your_module" specifing the port of your module.

+     cd build
+     ./test_your_module port_name

+Follow the instruction in the program
+Press: 1 to start the execution; 2 to halt the execution and 3 to terminate the program.

 LICENSE
 -------
 The MIT License (MIT)